AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm-circuit.md

 ### "Input" and "output" call pointers
 It is important to note that the initial call's pointer is `1`, not `0`.
 The zero call pointer is a special case known as the "input" call pointer.

 As expanded on later, the VM circuit memory table has a separate section for each call pointer.
-The memory table section for the **input call pointer** is reserved for the initial call's `ExecutionEnvironment` and initial `MachineState` as they appear in the circuit's inputs.
+The memory table section for the **input call pointer** is reserved for the initial call's `AvmContext.ExecutionEnvironment` and initial `AvmContext.MachineState` as they appear in the circuit's inputs.
 This will be expanded on later.

 ## Bytecode
 The VM circuit's primary purpose is to prove execution of the correct sequence of instructions given a message call's bytecode and inputs.
 The circuit will prove correct execution of any nested message calls as well.
 Each nested call will have its own bytecode and inputs, but will be processed within the same circuit.